RyonaBoy/Snake_Game/README.md

 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png
 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

--snakes can change directions in 180°
+feature changes
--snake doesn't die when hitting obstacle
--snake dies after certain time elapsed without food -up to 4 opponent snakes added which compete for food using A* -different food subclasses including poisonous ones -different allergic snake subclasses that die eating poisonous food

--grid height and width hanged to constants, that nothing can mess with it and therefore safely made public and can be accessed by a*
+-snake doesn't die when hitting obstacle or itself, instead dies after certain time elapsed without food -snake speed doesn't increase with consumed food, but is a randomly assigned genetic property -2 opponent snakes added which compete for food using A* -grid height and width changed to constants, therefore can safely be made public and accessed by a* method -game randomly spawns two types of food (Kendall Jenner and sumo wrestler) which prolong snake's life depending on its weight.

-TODO:
--snakes chase different food
--snakes with different colors
--in A* use move semantic and pointers instead of copying
+Rubric Loops, Functions, I/O:
+-functions and control structures (game.h line 38 addition of A* method) -project uses data structures and immutable variables (game.h line 20 usage of vector, snake.h line 23, 24 usage of const variable)

+Rubric Object Oriented Programming:
+-one or more classes are added to the project and all members explicitly specified as public, protected or private (food.h, kendall_jenner.h, sumo_wrestler.h introduce new classes, location variable is hidden and accessed via getter method)
+-all class members that are set to argument values are initialized through member initialization list (game.cpp line 7-10, snake.h line 12)
+-all class member functions document their effects, either through function names, comments or formal documentation (game.h line 34, descriptive function name and comment for method AStar())
+-classes follow appropriate inheritance hierarchy with virtual and override functions (kendal_jenner.h, sumo_wrestler.h class KendallJenner and SumoWrestler are inherited from abstract class Food and override the pure virtual method GetWeight())

+Rubric Memory Management:
+-two functions use pass-by-reference (game.h line 15 method Run(), snake.h line 33 method UpdateBody()) -project uses RAII (game.h line 20 snake heap objects are managed by smart pointers.
+Being members of the stack variable "game", the smart pointer's destructors are called, thus the heap memory is freed automatically)
+-project uses smart pointers instead of raw pointers (game.h line 20, 23 usage of unique pointer for storing snakes and food)

+Rubric Concurrency:
+-project uses multithreading (game.cpp line 79, 81, usage of async tasks for updating snakes) -promise and future are used (game.cpp line 78, promise sets a boolean value indicating whether snake is alive which is received by future in caller thread)